Kazan State University of Culture and Arts

 Kazan State University of Culture and Arts (KazSUCA) is located in Kazan, Tatarstan, Russia.
+It was founded in 1969 as a branch of the Saint Petersburg State Institute of Culture.
+It became the Kazan State Institute for Culture in 1974 and was named the Kazan State Institute for Culture and Arts in 1991.
+It acquired the status of an academy in 1995.
+On July 4, 2002, it acquired university status and became the Kazan State University of Culture and Arts.

 Personnel

 The founder of Kazan State University of Culture and Arts is the Ministry of Culture of the Russian Federation.
 The rector of the university is Rivkat Youssoupov.

-KazSUCA is represented by more than 300 teachers, including 32 professors, 107 senior lecturers, 148 Doctors of Science.
-About 70 professors and lecturers of the university have honorary titles of Tatarstan Republic and the Russian Federation, among them there are winners of the state awards of the Russian Federation and Tatarstan Republic.
+KazSUCA is represented by more than 300 teachers, including 32 professors, 107 senior lecturers, and 148 Doctors of Science.
+About 70 professors and lecturers of the university have honorary titles from the Tatarstan Republic and the Russian Federation, among them are winners of state awards from the Tatarstan Republic and the Russian Federation.

-Kazan State University of Culture and Arts has about 3000 students (who study in a full-time and correspondence faculties), 9 Faculties, 30 Departments.
-KazSUKA fulfills 25 licensed programs of bachelors, 3 programs of masters, 5 programs of experts.
+Kazan State University of Culture and Arts has about 3000 students (who study in a full-time and correspondence faculties), 9 Faculties, and 30 Departments.
+KazSUKA fulfills 25 licensed programs of bachelors, 3 programs of masters, and 5 programs of experts.

 International activity

-The international activity is one of the priority directions of the development and modernization of the university and is considered as one of the strategic ways of expansion of its educational space, development of the university science, social and cultural interactions with the international educational institutions and the organizations.
-To achieve the set purposes, the university develops communication, direct contacts with foreign high schools and universities.